Melgund Recreation, Arts and Culture

 Key Claims

-Wabigoon Lake Ojibway Nation is a willing and informed host for the Project.
+Wabigoon Lake Ojibway Nation is a willing, informed, and supportive host for the Project.

 The site selection process was community-driven and prioritized safety and security.